01 Jul How To Fix A Leaking Metal Pipe

 Nevertheless, leaking pipes, while common, are still a frustrating and urgent problem.
 Leaking pipes can cause water to pool up on the floor and in your walls.
 Once that water sits there for too long (more than a few days), it can start to seep into the walls, floor, subfloor, and foundation.
 After a while, this can cause serious water damage and even mold growth in your floor, walls, and foundation.
 Both of which are costly to repair.

 As a result, it’s best to repair leaking pipes as soon as they’re noticed.
-If the leak is difficult to reach, is hidden, or it’s a large leak, it’s best to call a plumbing specialist.
+If the leak is difficult to reach, is hidden, or it’s a large leak, it’s best to contact a plumbing specialist.
 As a homeowner, you may also choose to repair your leaking pipes on your own.
 Keep reading below to learn how to repair a leaking metal pipe:

 How To Repair A Leaking Metal Pipe